 The Honour Code outlines the behaviour expected of you during an online exam.
-In the context of an open-book exam, this includes the expectation that you:
+In the context of an open-book exam, this includes the expectation that:

-- Won't discuss the exam with other students or post on social media or other fora within 36 hours of the UK start time.
+- You won't discuss the exam with other students or post on social media or other fora within 36 hours of the UK start time.

-- Will submit work which has not been submitted, either partially or in full, either for your current Honour School or qualification, or for another Honour School or qualification of this University (except where the Special Regulations for the subject permit this), or for a qualification at any other institution.
+- You won't submit work which has previously been submitted, either partially or in full, either for your current Honour School or qualification, or for another Honour School or qualification of this University (except where the Special Regulations for the subject permit this), or for a qualification at any other institution.

-- Will paraphrase adequately all material in your own words.
+- You will paraphrase adequately all material in your own words.